• Home

 We have the capabilities to treat our patients with radioactive iodine for hyperthyroidism and thyroid cancer, gamma knife radiosurgery, gender affirmation surgery and perform petrosal sinus sampling, adrenal vein sampling and parathyroid venous sampling.

 • Fellows may participate in research projects related to clinical, basic science or both with any of the fulltime faculty members in the division.
 Clinical trials sponsored by the National Institutes of Health and the pharmaceutical industry are routinely conducted in the division.
-Current faculty research interests include osteoporosis and other metabolic bone diseases; hyperlipidemia; diabetes and obesity; exercise physiology; and thyroid disorders.
+Current faculty research interests include osteoporosis and other metabolic bone diseases, pituitary disease, hyperlipidemia, diabetes and obesity, exercise physiology, and thyroid disorders.

 Recent Publications: